RayanFarhat/StructLite/README.md

 ## Dev
 [Dev Notes](docs/Dev.md)

-* All thanks for Craig, the owner of [PYNITE](https://github.com/JWock82/PyNite) for inspiration and making sure I did the calculations correctly.
+* All thanks for Craig, the owner of [PYNITE](https://github.com/JWock82/PyNite) for inspiration.